Department of Government Efficiency: Artificial intelligence (AI) deployment

 Wired reported that employees at the Department of Veterans Affairs (VA) observed attempts by Sahil Lavingia to use the AI tool OpenHands to write code for the department's systems.
-A ProPublica investigation published June 6, 2025 found that Sahil Lavingia had written, with the assistance of AI, code for an outdated AI model that identified more than 2,000 contracts at the VA as nonessential.
+A ProPublica investigation published June 6, 2025, found that Sahil Lavingia had written, with the assistance of AI, code for an outdated AI model that identified more than 2,000 contracts at the VA as nonessential.
 According to ProPublica, the AI hallucinated some flagged contracts to be worth orders of magnitude more than they were.
 Experts consulted by ProPublica, as well as Lavingia, said the code was flawed.
 At the time of the investigation, at least two dozen of the flagged contracts had been canceled.
 Lavingia also said that another DOGE employee was involved in making the AI more "aggressive" in terminating contracts; VA stood behind its AI cutting program.

 According to digital governance researcher Nai Lee Kalema, AI enables DOGE's streamlining of federal government, and accelerates algorithmic governance.

 On July 1, Politico reported that Thomas Shedd was leading AI.gov, a project to accelerate the deployment of AI in the federal government.

+On July 26, the Washington Post published the presentation of a "DOGE AI Deregulation Decision Tool" dedicated to eliminate regulations no longer required by law; the tool has been reportedly "vetted and endorsed" by James Burnham, Austin Raynor, Jacob Altik and Ashley Boizelle.

 In August, Wired reported that DOGE associates at HUD, led by Christopher Sweet, were developing a tool called SweetREX Deregulation AI designed to quicken the process of reviewing and revising regulation.
 SweetREX can identify regulations that are not required by statute, draft altered regulations, and sort public comments on proposed changes to federal regulations.
 Sweet said that the tool was primarily built around Google's Gemini LLM.

+The Office of Management and Budget (OMB) has tasked former DOGE employee Scott Langmack with creating custom AI applications to "accelerate the elimination of the excess regulation constraining American business."